5 Important Questions to Answer When Getting a Basement Dehumidifier

 ● Damp and sticky air.

-● The basement feels warmer than usual.
+● The cellar feels warmer than usual.

 ● White mould in basement floors, walls, and ceilings caused by condensation and dampness.